hieuvp/learning-terraform/01-vpc-essentials/README.md

 </div>
 <br/>

-- Any new NACLs you create DENY all traffic by default.
+- Any new NACLs you create **DENY** all traffic by default.
-- A subnet can only be associated with one NACL at a time.
+- A subnet can only be associated with **one** NACL at a time.
 - An NACL allows or denies traffic from entering a subnet.
-Once inside the subnet, other AWS resources (e.g. **EC2 Instances**) may have an additional layer of security (**Security Groups**).
+Once inside the subnet, other AWS resources (e.g. **EC2 Instances**) may have an additional layer of security, **Security Groups**.

 ## Subnets